MicrosoftDocs/quantum-docs/articles/qsharp-overview.md

 - **Integrates quantum and classical computing:** The ability to perform classical and quantum computations is essential in a universal quantum computer.
 - **Respects the laws of physics:** Q# and quantum algorithms follow the rules of quantum physics.
 For example, you can't directly copy or access the qubit state in Q#.

-> [!NOTE]
-> You can use Q# by itself or with Python in various IDEs.
-For more information, see [Different ways to run Q# programs](xref:microsoft.quantum.qsharp-ways-to-work).

 ## Structure of a Q# program

 Before you start writing quantum programs, it's important to understand their structure and components.
-Consider the following Q# program that creates a superposition state:
+As an example, consider the following Q# program that creates a superposition state:

 ```qsharp
 namespace Superposition {